zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/then-bulk-merge.md

 The Dapper Plus ThenBulkMerge method allows to MERGE entities in a database table or a view using a lambda expression.

-The lambda expression use the entity or the IEnumerable<TEntity> from the last Bulk[Action] or ThenBulk[Action] chained method.
+The lambda expression uses the entity or the IEnumerable<TEntity> from the last Bulk[Action] or ThenBulk[Action] chained method.
 (The action can be an insert, update, delete or merge operation).

 ## Then Bulk Merge with "One to One" Relation